mouad-halli/Asp-Dotnet-Api/README.md

 ### Future Enhancements

+- ***Code Quality***:
+   - Configurations, implementations and Controllers Logic will contain descriptif comments to ensure everything is explained and comprehensible.
+   - variables, classes and methods will have readable names.

 - ***AzureAD Integration***:
    - **Implemented**:
       - Future versions of this project will include integration with Azure Active Directory for authentication.

 - ***Authentication and Security***:
    - Add Two-Factor Authentication.
    - Add E-mail Confirmation.